Betswish/MIRAGE/README.md

 ```

 ## Environment:
-You may easily load our environment with Conda:
+For a quick start, you may load our environment easily with Conda:
 ```
 conda env create -f MIRAGE.yaml
 ```